 Aappam or Aappam hoppers are a type of food in Tamil Nadu, Kerala and Sri Lankan cuisine.
 It is called Pitha in Oriya, Paddu or Gulle Eriyappa in Kodava.
 It is known as Appa in Sinhala and Arpone in Burmese.
 It is eaten most frequently for breakfast or dinner.

-Sri Lankan Cuisine and Recipes
+Category: Sri Lankan Cuisine and Recipes

 The queen of Christmas coconut treats is undoubtedly bibikkan, a rich, dark moist cake made of shredded coconut, jaggery and semolina that drives the sweet tooth wild.
 Bibikkan takes pride of place alongside other loved seasonal preparations such as Dutch Breudher and Poffertjes.